 Law & Order: UK: There is Logan's expy, Matt Devlin, though it never becomes an issue, except in one scene where he references his heritage in order to gain the trust of a young prostitute he's questioning, and another where he mentions being hassled about it during his rookie years, "I was called "mick" for the first six months because my family's Irish".
 Oddly enough, despite the UK setting, this is about as close as a reference to The Troubles as we've gotten.

 Murder, She Wrote: There was at least one episode with a police Lieutenant with the typical Oirish accent with all the stock phrases.
 And another set in Oireland with the local cops that way.

 Directly addressed in a skit at the end of the Indestructible Man episode.
 After Joel swears to stop making jokes about policemen and their alleged love for doughnuts, Kevin Murphy and Mike Nelson appear as policemen and begin complaining about other stereotypes about the police, including this one:

 Psych: Averted Trope.
-There is an Officer O'Hara, but that's her name.
+There is a Detective O'Hara, but that's her name.
 Her partner, Lassiter, is Irish, but he doesn't act like this and isn't native to Ireland.
-That's Detective O'Hara.
 It doesn't help that Lassiter's actor once played an evil leprechaun in a Disney film.